webhintio/hint/packages/hint/docs/user-guide/concepts/connectors.md

 Where `connectorName` is the name of the connector.

-## Built-in connectors and platform support
+## Official connectors and platform support

 All the built-in `connector`s run in any of the supported platforms:
 Linux, macOS, and Windows.
 The only caveat is that, for the `connector`